AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Basics on hypothesis testing

 \subsection{Type I and type II error}

-In its most simple form, a statistical test is aimed at deciding, whether a given collection of data $X_1,\dots,X_N$ adheres to some hypothesis $H_0$ (called the null hypothesis), or if it is a better fit for an alternative hypothesis $H_1$.
-Typically, $H_0: \mu=\mu_0$ and $H_1: \mu \neq \mu_0$ where $\mu$ is the mean of the distribution of $X_1,\dots,X_N$.
-Because $\mu$ is unknown, it has to be estimated using the data, and often that is done using the empirical mean $\widehat{\mu}=\frac{1}{N}\sum_{i=1}^N X_i$. $\widehat{\mu}$ is random and some deviation from $\mu$ is to be expected, the theory of hypothesis tests is concerned in finding a threshold $c$ such that if $|\widehat{\mu}-\mu_0|>c$ then we say that $H_0$ is false because the deviation is more than what was expected by the theory.
+In its simplest form, a statistical test is aimed at deciding whether a given collection of data $X_1,\dots,X_N$ adheres to some hypothesis $H_0$ (called the null hypothesis), or if it is a better fit for the alternative hypothesis $H_1$.
+Typically, the null hypothesis states that the mean of the distribution from which the $X_i$'s are sampled is equal to some $\mu_0$: $H_0: \mu=\mu_0$ and $H_1: \mu \neq \mu_0$ where $\mu$ is the mean of the distribution of $X_1,\dots,X_N$.
+Because $\mu$ is unknown, it has to be estimated using the data.
+Often this is done using the empirical mean $\widehat{\mu}=\frac{1}{N}\sum_{i=1}^N X_i$. $\widehat{\mu}$ is a random variable and some deviation from $\mu$ is to be expected.
+The theory of hypothesis tests is concerned in finding a threshold $c$ such that if $|\widehat{\mu}-\mu_0|>c$ then we say that $H_0$ is false because the deviation is greater than what was expected by the theory.
 A slightly more complex problem is to consider two samples $X_1,\dots,X_N$ and $Y_1,\dots,Y_N$ and do a two-sample test deciding whether the mean of the distribution of the $X_i$'s is equal to the mean of the distribution of the $Y_i$'s.

-In both cases, the result of a test is either accept $H_0$ or reject $H_0$.
+In both cases, the result of a test is either reject $H_0$ or to not reject $H_0$.
 This answer is not a ground truth: there is some probability that we make an error.
-However, this probability of error is often controlled and can be decomposed in type I error and type II errors (often denoted $\alpha$ and $\beta$ respectively, see Table~\ref{tab:type12}).
+However, this probability of error is often controlled and can be decomposed in type I error and type II error (often denoted $\alpha$ and $\beta$ respectively, see Table~\ref{tab:type12} and Figure~\ref{fig:type_error}).
+In words, a type I error is when we conclude that the null hypothesis is false ($H_O$ is rejected, means are different) whereas means are equal. $\alpha$ is the probability that this event occurs.
+A type II error is when we conclude that the null hypothesis is true ($H_0$ is accepted, means are equal) whereas means are not equal. $\beta$ is the probability that this event occurs.

-Please note that the problem is not symmetric: failing to reject the null hypothesis does not mean that the null hypothesis is true.
+The problem is not symmetric: failing to reject the null hypothesis does not mean that the null hypothesis is true.
 It can be that there is not enough data to reject $H_0$.
+It has been shown that a test cannot simultaneously minimize $\alpha$ and $\beta$.
+It is customary to minimize $\beta$ for a given value of $\alpha$ (typically $\alpha$ is set to $0.05$).
+The probability to reject $H_0$ when it is false is $1-\beta$ and it is usually called the \textbf{power} of a test.